JL2435/sier2-tutorial/docs/source/tutorials/tutorial_4.rst

 to create a themed block application.
 We'll import them and build a dag.

-Remember that in the previous tutorial, we made ``UserInput`` an :class:`sier2.InputBlock`.
+Remember that in the previous tutorial, we made ``UserInput`` a :class:`sier2.InputBlock`.
 This has three effects.

 * When the block is displayed, it has a "Continue" button added.
-When selected, it calls ``dag.execute()``.
+When clicked, it calls ``dag.execute()``.
 * When the dag executes, it will stop executing when it reaches an ``InputBlock``.
 This allows the user to provide input, and continue executing the dag (by pressing the "Continue" button).
 * If the the block has pending input, the block's ``prepare()`` method will be called before stopping.